 Does this make you happy or create more stress in your life?

-Tune in to The Writestream with Daria Anne on Wednesday, November 22 at 11 AM Eastern when Ima Sumac Watkins returns to talk about creating our own joy.
+Tune in to The Writestream with Daria Anne on Wednesday, November 22 at 11 AM Eastern when Ima Sumac Watkins, also known as Ima Watkins, returns to talk about creating our own joy.
 Our families can be our biggest teachers and the holidays can pose our greatest challenges.
 Ima will talk about healing the expectations we have of our families and ourselves during this time of celebration.